Mataiaz/Mataiaz/README.md

 👯 I’m looking to work as a back-end or front-end developer, not sure if im up for the task? send me a test!

-💬 Ask me about how i can benefit you
+💬 Ask me about what program language i love the most and hate the most

 📫 How to reach me: mathias344@live.no